-However, the Administration's right to check or investigate tax losses offset or pending offset, double taxation deductions and deductions to encourage the performance of certain activities applied or pending application, expires 10 years after the day following the end of the period established for filing the return or self-assessment corresponding to the tax period in which the right to offset or apply them arose.
-Once this period has elapsed, the company must prove the tax losses or deductions by presenting the tax return or self-assessment and the accounts, with proof that they have been deposited during the aforementioned period at the Mercantile Registry.
+However, the right of the tax authorities to check or investigate tax losses offset or pending offset, double taxation deductions and deductions to encourage the performance of certain activities

+Notes to the annual accounts for the financial year ended 31 December 2024 applied or pending application, expire 10 years after the day following the end of the period established for filing the tax return or self-assessment corresponding to the tax period in which the right to offset or apply them arose.
+Once this period has elapsed, the Company must prove the tax losses or deductions by presenting the tax return or self-assessment and the accounts, with proof that they have been deposited with the Mercantile Register during the aforementioned period.